 So I get a note from a reporter at one of the fake news outlet papers.

-I'm not gonna say which thing.
+I'm not going to say which thing.

 Hi, Mr. Hannity.